-The guideline for planning an accreditation visit supports the local health network and facilities in developing a visit schedule for the accreditation of their prevocational trainee medical officers (TMOs)||Accreditation stakeholder consultation guideline gives a broad range of SA MET stakeholders the opportunity to contribute to accreditation policies and processes|
+|Guide to accreditation ensures the accreditation processes are efficient and effective||Guideline for planning an accreditation visit supports the local health network and facilities in developing a visit schedule for the accreditation of their prevocational trainee medical officers (TMOs)||Accreditation stakeholder consultation guideline gives a broad range of SA MET stakeholders the opportunity to contribute to accreditation policies and processes|

-The guide to developing a term description and how to update a term description in ten questions can assist Local Health Networks (LHNs) and term supervisors in developing comprehensive information for their unit and the TMOs rostered||Accreditation internal review policy provides a framework to effectively facilitate the accreditation appeals process|
+|Guide to developing a term description and How to update a term description in ten questions can assist Local Health Networks (LHNs) and term supervisors in developing comprehensive information for their unit and the TMOs rostered||Accreditation internal review policy provides a framework to effectively facilitate the accreditation appeals process|

-The LHN accreditation process outlines the steps required to accredit a LHN for prevocational training every four years.||LHN accreditation submission guide will provide support for the LHNs to complete the LHN submission template.|
+|New Unit Accreditation Process outlines the steps required to accredit a unit within a LHN based training program.||LHN accreditation process outlines the steps required to accredit a LHN for prevocational training every four years.||LHN accreditation submission guide will provide support for the LHNs to complete the LHN submission template.|

 |Change of Circumstance process outlines the steps required to accredit a change of circumstance to a unit, facility or LHN.||Out of Session Request Process outlines the steps required to submit an out of session request whereby accreditation decisions are sought from Accreditation Committee members outside of the regular meetings.||Accreditation proviso reporting process defines accreditation provisos and recommendations and describes the responsibilities for LHNs following an SA MET accreditation report, to ensure any provisos and recommendations are met.|

 |Local Health Network Mid-Cycle Reporting Process outlines the reporting requirements for LHNs that have been granted four year accreditation period for prevocational training.||Process for responding to concerns describes how to deal with a concern raised about the education and training of Trainee Medical Officers (TMOs) in South Australia outside of the scheduled accreditation process.||